indieweb/wordpress-micropub/readme.md

 ## Changelog

+### 2.0.12 (2019-xx-xx )
+* Fix bug where timezone meta key was always set to website timezone instead of provided one

 ### 2.0.11 (2019-05-25)
 * Fix issues with empty variables
 * Update last media query to limit itself to last hour